SaiSruthiVeluri/hello-world/README.md

 # hello-world
 Hello World!
-This is a flower here, blosomming under the shining sun.
+This is a flower here, blossoming under the shining sun.